(239) 344-8959

 Do I Need a Microchip for My Pet to Travel to New Zealand?

-New Zealand requires all pets to have a microchip prior to any of the required treatments for import.
-Your pet will require documentation confirming that the microchip was implanted and/or scanned prior to the primary rabies vaccination and all subsequent treatments required for travel.
+New Zealand requires all pets to have a microchip prior to any of the treatments for import.
+Your pet will need documentation confirming that the microchip was implanted and/or scanned prior to the primary rabies vaccination and all subsequent treatments required for travel.
 Your pet's microchip should be scanned at every vet visit and the microchip number must be accurately recorded on all of their health paperwork.

 What Are the Quarantine Requirements for a Pet Traveling to New Zealand?